Biden chooses an all-female senior White House press team

 Biden chooses an all-female senior White House press teamNew

 WILMINGTON, Del.
-(AP) — President-elect Joe Biden will have an all-female communications team at his White House, led by campaign communications director Kate Bedingfield.
-Bedingfield will serve as Biden’s White House communications director, and Jen Psaki, a longtime Democratic spokeswoman, will be his press secretary.
-Psaki has already been working with Biden’s team, serving as one of the main spokespeople for the transition.
-Karine Jean Pierre, who was Vice President-elect Kamala Harris’ chief of staff, will serve as a principal deputy press secretary for the president-elect.
-Pili Tobar, who was communications director for coalitions on Biden’s campaign, will be his deputy White House communications director.
+(AP) — President-elect Joe Biden will have an all-female communications team at his White House, a first for the presidency.
+Leading the team will be campaign communications director Kate Bedingfield, who will serve as Biden’s White House communications director.
+A longtime Democratic spokeswoman, Jen Psaki, will be Biden’s press secretary.
+Four of the seven top communications roles at the White House will be filled by women of color.
+Biden’s choices reflect his stated desire to build out a diverse White House team as well as what’s expected to be a return to a more traditional press operation.